Black Christmas disaster: CNAC Flight 140

 CNAC Flight 140, operated by a Douglas DC-3, departed from Chongqing's Shanhuba Airport at 10:15 with scheduled stops in Wuchang and Nanjing en route to its final destination of Shanghai.
 The aircraft reached Wuhan at 15:00, where CNAC was informed of poor visibility near Shanghai, but decided to continue the flight.
 Attempts to land at Nanjing's Ming Palace Airport were unsuccessful after three attempts and the aircraft was diverted to Shanghai.

 At Jiangwan Airport, the aircraft attempted to land using the Ground Controlled Approach (GCA) system.
 Despite circling over Jiangwan for almost an hour, the aircraft was unable to land due to partial radio failure caused by low voltage.
 The control tower at Jiangwan then authorised a diversion to Longhua airport, where landing attempts were also unsuccessful.
 Nevertheless, senior staff members of CNAC, had been waiting at the airport, along with airport fire brigade, ambulances, paramedics and policemen ready for rescue.

 The last communication with the Longhua tower was at 7:50 PM, with the crew reporting critically low fuel levels.
 At 7:55 PM, the plane's engines shut down and it crashed 10 metres from the Longhua runway, igniting a huge fire.
 The fire was put down after 15 minutes.
-The crash instantly killed 20 of the 27 passengers and all three crew members: Captain James Greenwood, First Officer Liu Linseng and Radio Operator Jin Keng.
+The crash instantly killed 17 of the 27 passengers and two of the three crew members: Captain James Greenwood, First Officer Liu Linseng and Radio Operator Jin Keng.
 Seven passengers were injured, some of whom died in hospital.